sen-tou/stvbyr-tech/content/blog/why-you-should-put-a-readme-in-every-project.md

 image: "images/readme.jpeg"
 author: Steve Beyer
 categories:
-    - software development
+    - Software Development
-    - productivity
+    - Productivity
 ---

 I don't know a single developer that loves to write documentation.
 But in contrast I know a lot that scream when there isn't one.